 Someone who inherits or buys an existing business is taking ownership and responsibility for someone else's hard work.
 The foundation has already been set, and the baton is being passed to you.
 This is often the scenario in a family business, where one generation takes over from their retiring parents.
 There's great responsibility in carrying on the tradition, especially if your parents built the company themselves.

 Purchasing a franchise is buying the right to use a name, product, concept, and business plan.
 The franchisee will receive a proven business model from an established business.
 Be sure you are on board with all the company's practices and what they stand for because you'll be expected to represent those values in your store.
-And know what costs you'll be expected to absorb, and when the parent company will be footing the bills is central to sustaining a healthy relationship with your franchisor, as well.
+Clear knowledge of what costs you'll be expected to absorb and when the parent company will be footing the bills is central to sustaining a healthy relationship with your franchisor, as well.

-Retailers may find the business model of a licensed dealership as a mix of franchise and independent retailer.
+A licensed dealership is a mix of franchise and independent retailer.
 The licensee has the right (sometimes this is exclusive) to sell a brand of products.
-Unlike a franchise, the dealer can sell a variety of brands and there generally no fees to the licensor.
+Unlike a franchise, the dealer can sell a variety of brands and there are generally no fees to the licensor.
 Dealerships may or may not be identified as an authorized seller or by the company's trademark.
 Think of cars and trucks as the most common example of a dealership.

 This type of store is similar to a franchise or dealer except that the connection to the larger brand name is about buying power for inventory and services.
 In this model, you are not placed under strict guidelines or rules that your store has to follow.
 And most times, there is not even a % of sales you have to pay back every month as long as you maintain a buying volume at a certain level.

 An example of this would be Do it Best hardware stores.
 Some of these stores have garden centers, others have craft and hobby sections, and some just focus on lumber and hardware.
 None of them look the same, but they all get the advantage of private label merchandise and shared costs on advertising.